-- What reports should we be developing for our customers?

-- What are the best reporting methods?

-- What are the best reporting vehicles?

-- How can we use integrated requirements?

-- What synergies can we achieve in our reporting approach?

-- How can we synchronize the timing of reports?

-- How do we map requirements to customer needs?

-- How often should we revisit our approach?

-- Is there anything we can stop doing?

-- Are we staying abreast of the latest reporting requirements?

-- What internal activities can we leverage?
+- What reports should we be developing for our customers? - What are the best reporting methods? - What are the best reporting vehicles? - How can we use integrated requirements? - What synergies can we achieve in our reporting approach? - How can we synchronize the timing of reports? - How do we map requirements to customer needs? - How can we update customer contracts to effectively manage TPA requirements? - How often should we revisit our approach? - Is there anything we can stop doing? - Are we staying abreast of the latest reporting requirements? - What internal activities can we leverage?